efficacy/stackmob-java-client-sdk/README.md

     .field("age").isGreaterThan(20).isLessThanOrEqualTo(25)
 ```

-## Performing Request using StackMobQuery
+## Performing Requests using StackMobQuery

 Now let's use `StackMobQuery` to make a REST API call.
 This query represents all `myobject` objects named "object1" or "object2" that were created between 10 and 50 milliseconds ago (inclusive)